Garlic and onion substitutions for seasonal cooking

 • Sweet onions

-Spring onions and sweet onions are especially good for fresh use and are often even better than storage onions in early season dishes.
+Spring onions and sweet onions are particularly great for fresh use — often even better than storage onions in early-season dishes because they’re so mild and juicy.

 For leeks

-• White and or light green part of green onions
+• The white and light green parts of green onions or spring onions

 • Garlic scapes